westont21/real-estate-application/backend/README.md

 For Production SSL Certificate: Obtain your SSL certificate from a trusted CA for your production environment.
 Database Security: Ensure that your database connections are also secure and use encrypted connections if possible.
 API Security Best Practices: Consider other security practices such as API throttling, more sophisticated rate limiting, and using OAuth for better authentication mechanisms.

+# Contract TDs:
+Permission Management:

+Use Google Cloud IAM policies to control who can view or modify the contracts.
+Ensure that shared contracts can only be viewed by the clients they are shared with.
+Audit Logging:

+Maintain logs of who shared the contract, who viewed it, and who signed it.
+This can help in case of disputes.
+Data Integrity:

+Once a contract is signed, it should be immutable.
+Any changes should create a new version of the contract.
+Security:

+Use signed URLs with expiration times for accessing the contracts.
+Ensure that the URLs cannot be guessed or reused.
+Compliance:

+Ensure that your solution complies with legal requirements for electronic signatures and document management in your jurisdiction.